-Non-homestead property is nonexempt, and is all real property that is not the client's homestead.
+Non-homestead property is nonexempt, and is all real property that is not the customer's homestead.

-Use the equity value of a client's non-homestead real property when figuring initial and ongoing eligibility.
-For cash cases, when the equity value of non-homestead property and all other nonexempt assets exceeds the asset limit:
+Use the equity value of a customer's non-homestead real property when figuring initial and ongoing eligibility.
+For cash cases, when the equity value of non-homestead property and all other nonexempt resources exceeds the resource limit:

 For Medical cases, enroll the case in spenddown.

 Do not consider the equity value of property if the person: